R3’s commitment to interoperability

 The last year has seen the go-live of foundational blockchain networks across financial markets.
 Just a few examples within the Corda ecosystem include Wells Fargo’s DLT-based cash token network for cross-border book transfers, the central bank of Sweden’s retail central bank digital currency (CBDC) pilot, and the SIX Digital Exchange of Switzerland’s regulated digital asset exchange listing tokenized bonds that settle against a settlement coin that is backed by Swiss francs held at the central bank.
 We are also heartened to see momentum on Ethereum-based projects such as Fnality’s near-CBDC settlement infrastructure, Axoni’s Veris equity swaps network, and JP Morgan’s Onyx platform gain traction across the regulated space.

 As more and more of these networks of value emerge, users will want and need to discover and transact across them.
 They should not be restricted by the underlying blockchain these networks are based on, nor should they need to compromise on safety when they do choose to expand to other ecosystems.
 At R3, we support a future where users retain ‘digital sovereignty’ over their assets, giving them control and freedom of movement of the assets they own, regardless of where these assets sit.
 To that end, we have increased the pace of our work on interoperability solutions across the two leading DLT ecosystems: Corda and Ethereum.
-And we are, of course, continuing to build out capabilities that support interoperability across the networks within our Corda and Conclave ecosystems.
+And we are, of course, continuing to build out capabilities that support interoperability across the networks within our Corda ecosystem.

 Paths forward for interoperability